Disease Guide ·FLUTD ·2026

 What Is FLUTD

-FLUTD stands for feline lower urinary tract disease — an umbrella term covering feline idiopathic cystitis (FIC), urinary crystals or stones, urethral plugs, bacterial infections, and urethral obstruction.
-FIC (inflammation without infection, triggered by stress) accounts for about 60% of cases.
-Young to middle-aged indoor cats are most commonly affected.
-Male cats are at highest risk for life-threatening blockages.
-Stress-related FIC causes about 60% of FLUTD cases
+FLUTD covers feline idiopathic cystitis (FIC), urinary crystals, stones, plugs, and obstruction.
+FIC - stress-triggered inflammation - causes about 60% of cases.
+Young indoor cats most affected.
+Male cats at highest risk for life-threatening blockages.

 Symptoms - What to Watch For

-Frequent trips to the litter box with little or no urine.
+Frequent litter box trips with little urine.
 Straining or crying while urinating.
 Blood in urine.
-Urinating outside the litter box.
-Excessive licking of the genital area.
-Restlessness and vocalizing.
-Male cats straining with no urine output — this is an emergency.
-Vomiting and lethargy indicate a blocked cat in crisis.
-A male cat unable to urinate is a life-threatening emergency
+Urinating outside box.
+Excessive genital licking.
+Restlessness.
+Male cats straining with no output is a life-threatening emergency.
+Vomiting and lethargy indicate blockage in crisis.

 Diagnosis - $200-$600